Managing the Responsible Emergence of Science and Innovation in Society

 Asking the relevant questions about public participation

-See also: the interview with Christine Peterson by Jeff Ubois, Governance and participation in nanotechnology by Jonny Hankins, Nanotechnology in this site (2005)
+See also: the interview with Christine Peterson by Jeff Ubois, Governance and participation in nanotechnology by Jonathan Hankins, Nanotechnology in this site (2005)

 On the Media and Innovation: an Interview with Scott Kirsner